ant-design/ant-design-web3/packages/web3/src/ethereum/index.md

 <code src="./demos/chains.tsx"></code>

+## SIWE

+SIWE means Sign-In with Ethereum.
+Your website can verify user login through signatures.
+Below is an example where the backend interface is mocked.
+You need to implement it in your project.

+<code src="./demos/siwe/index.tsx"></code>

 ## Display ENS and Balance

 > You need to connect to an address containing ENS and balance to see the example effect.